 Dogs must be kept on a lead at all times and Poo disposed of immediately and responsibly.
 Dogs must not be taken into the marquee (guide dogs excepted)

 Respect must be shown to the landowners property and all ‘out of bounds’ areas observed

 Some DAs may permit the use of generators between the hours of 11.00am – 12.00 noon and 5.00pm – 6.00pm.
-They should be used with care and not left running unnecessarily.
+They should be used with care and positioned next to the door of your own unit and not left running unnecessarily.
 Always check with your Staffs DA site stewards